ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

   to jump over an halt() call in an Ndless program.
 - NEW: Command 'ww' to write a word to an address.
 - NEW: Command 'ss' to search a string in memory.
-- NEW: "+x" is the default flag for the breakpint command 'k'
+- NEW: "+x" is the default flag for the breakpoint command 'k'
 - CHG: The breakpoint command 'k' takes as parameter a virtual address instead of a physical address.
 - FIX: Command 'd' doesn't crash if the parameter is missing

-CPU:
-- FIX: stm instructions push pc+12 instead of pc+8

 Flash:
 - FIX: Flash image closed when synced to disk, for external edition